kristinmlee/census_data/censusData.md

     ## Number of Fisher Scoring iterations: 19

     #model 2- predictors: age, sex, race, education, weeks worked in year
-    #this a reduced set of the predictors used for model 1 because I wanted to know if we could still do accurate predictions with fewers predictors (as many variables likely highly correlated)
+    #this a reduced set of the predictors used for model 1 because I wanted to know if we could still do accurate predictions with fewers predictors (as many variables likely highly correlated) and specifically without information about the type of job (occupation/industry)
     model_2 = glm(income_level ~ age + sex + race + education + weeks_worked_in_year, data = census, family = binomial, na.action = na.omit)

     #get summary of model 2